-It's fair to call the USAA Nasdaq-100 Index Fund (USNQX, $33.85) something of a "hidden gem."
-That's because despite being almost as old as the QQQ, launching in October 2000, it has just $3.5 billion in assets at the moment.
-And like QQQ, it's a strong performer, ranking in the top 10% of funds in its category (large growth) in every long-term time frame.
+It might sound funny to call a $4 billion fund a "hidden gem."
+But it's not far from the truth: Victory Capital Management's USAA Nasdaq-100 Index Fund (USNQX, $31.47) is almost as old as the QQQ, launching in October 2000, but it boasts a small fraction of the ETF's assets.
+And it's not for lack of performance: USNQX ranks in the top 15% of funds in its category (large growth) in every meaningful long-term time frame.

-The 0.48% in expenses are more than you'd pay for the Invesco QQQ Trust (and most indexed ETFs, for that matter).
-But it's half the Lipper category average expense of 0.96%, so USNQX is on the cheap side for mutual funds ... which it should be, given that this is an indexed product.
+The 0.42% in expenses are more than you'd pay for the Invesco QQQ Trust (and it's much higher than ETFs on average, for that matter).
+But it's roughly half the Morningstar category average expense of 0.81 %, so USNQX is at least relatively cheap ... which it should be, given that this is an index fund.

 USAA Nasdaq-100 Index Fund's holdings and breakdown are virtually identical to the QQQ, which is to be expected.
 They both just track the index.

 - Assets under management: $12.5 million